Rick Swenton

 I am a hard core computer hobbyist with a focus on home automation and remote control of houses and radio equipment over the internet.
 I was a Linux user since 1993 having installed the Slackware distro as my first Linux instance.
 My very first computer was a homemade 8080 system with several 2K EPROMs and 2048 bytes of RAM.
 I programmed it by hand in machine language using programs from reference books and an EPROM Programmer I borrowed from work.
 I had it interfaced to a Model 35ASR Teletype®.
 The software had an editor and assembler.
 I could write programs on the Teletype® in assembly language and save them on paper tape!
 My first real computer was the Heathkit H89 which I built in 1983.
 At that time I was trying to choose between the Heathkit or an IBM PC.
 I chose the Heathkit for several reasons.
 First, I would build it and know more about it.
 Second, it came with schematic diagrams.
 Third, it came with source code, even for the BIOS and ROMs.
 There was a very active community of which I became a contributing member.
 Although I no longer have any of this old equipment I can bring up CP/M and Wordstar 4 on my Android phones or tablets.
 As time went on I accumulated many different 8-Bit CP/M capable systems.
 I had the Heathkit H89 and H8 as well as a Kaypro-10 and even an Intertec Compustar.
 I built two Ampro Little Board systems.
 For the H8 I designed and built a new CPU board with a 4 MHz Z80 with onboard 64k static memory (two chips) and onboard serial ports.
 My single board board design replaced three boards in the H8 cabinet.

 My friends and I re-wrote the Heath BIOS for the H89.
-We converted it to Z80 instructions, improved efficiency and functionality, reduced its size and added ZCPR3/Z-System support.
+We converted it to Z80 instructions, improved efficiency and functionality, added expanded disk storage capacity, reduced its size and added ZCPR3/Z-System support.
 We eventually built Ampro and Micromint SB180 systems and modified hardware and software on those systems with a passion.
 At this time, overclocking meant going from 2 MHz to 4 MHz!
 That's Megahertz, not Gigahertz!
 Before the internet we used modems and the nationwide telephone network to connect to each others computers through what was called Bulletin Board Systems.
 This was at the time AOL and GEnie were emerging.
 Some of us subscribed to a service called PC-Pursuit.
 It was a service that allowed you to use your modem to dial other modems without having to pay the standard phone company toll charges for long distance calls.
 My first modem was a 110 baud acoustic coupled device.
 This was where you dialed the other computer manually with your phone.
 When the computer connected you placed your handset into the modem's rubber cups to couple the sound from the handset into the modem rather than being direct wired.
 It was very slow.

 I was on the internet with a dial-up modem in 1988 using telnet, ftp, kermit and email and used the Mosaic Browser to surf the web in 1993.